Officer and Board Member Bio’s with Inception Dates

-Tamie Fraijo began her work in El Dorado Park, in September 2012, as a volunteer through the California State University, Fresno, Scholars In Service program and later became a paid staff assistant.
+Tamie Fraijo, Secretary began her work in El Dorado Park, in September 2012, as a volunteer through the California State University, Fresno, Scholars In Service program and later became a paid staff assistant and Secretary to the Board.
 She is married, a mother of 3 and has 2 granddaughters.
 She graduated Summa Cum Laude with her bachelors degree from California State University, Fresno and has taken Masters level courses in Marriage, Family, and Child Counseling.
 She is the Director of the Devoted Parent parenting program and facilitates the Nurturing Parenting Program curriculum.
 Her passion is in unifying families through parental education.
 She loves fundraising and has been instrumental in bringing fundraising funds into El Dorado Park.

 Mohammed Talib (June 2017)

 Charlene Cornell (July 2017) Charlene grew up in Fresno and graduated from Clovis West High School.
 Later she attended CSU Fresno earning a BS degree in Criminology.
 After Graduating she attended the Fresno City College Police Academy.
 She was hired at the Fresno State Police Department and continued with her education earning a Master’s degree in Criminology.
 During this time, she assisted with teaching the women’s self-defense class for nine years.
 Over the past few years she has become more acquainted with El Dorado Park which includes the people and their needs.
 She is a member of Wesley United Methodist Church.